rei/rei-cedar-docs/docs/patterns/form-validation/Readme.md

 Find more information on this topic in the [Accessibility References](#accessibility-references)

 ## Validation summaries
-Up to this point we have been going over best practices and requirements for individual form elements or form groups such as a singular text input within a set of other form elements.
+Up to this point we have been going over best practices and requirements for individual form elements or form groups such as a singular text input or group of checkboxes.
-This type of inline validation works well as the users are provided feedback immediately that something has gone wrong.
+This type of inline validation works well as the users are provided feedback immediately.
-If they miss this or move on without resolving it they may no longer see the field in error.
+However, for various reasons a user may loose sight of the problems needing remediation and become stuck on submit.

 A validation summary outlines all errors that are active within a form, it lets users know that there are errors that need to be fixed on the page, whether those errors are in the viewport or below/above the fold.

 A validation summary can give the user a global understanding of all the errors in a form, Where possible Validation Summaries shouldn’t be used as the only form of error indication, as it forces the user to search for the field in error; moreover, the error message may no longer be present